skip content

 As a result of our active management approach, our returns are exceeding expectations:

-• When CPP Investments was first created, it was projected that the Fund would earn $256 billion in investment income and grow to $368 billion at the end of 2022.
+• When CPP Investments was first created, it was projected that the Fund would grow to $392 billion at the end of 2023.
+The projections made then applied to the base CPP assets only.

-• At $570 billion at March 31, 2023, the Fund has surpassed original projections by more than $200 billion in part due to $386 billion in investment income earned over that period.
+• The Fund has surpassed original projections for the base CPP by more than $150 billion in large part due to the net income earned on investments over that period.

 To learn more, visit How We Invest and read Our Investments Beliefs.